AndrewPlayer3/CPU/README.md

 # AssemblyProject

-This is a 16-bit instruction set that operates on an "emulated" 32bit cpu.
+This is a 16-bit instruction set that operates on an "emulated" 32bit cpu, along with an assembler for a custom assembly language.

-There are two included test programs: boxprint and factorial.
+There are several included demo programs in the programs folder.

+To build the program to you can run the build script, or run these commands:
+"mkdir bin"
+"g++ -std=c++17 -O3 src/cpu_main.cpp src/instr.cpp -o bin/cpu"
+"g++ -std=c++17 -O3 src/assembler_main.cpp src/assembler.cpp -o bin/assembler"

+To assemble one(or more) of the test programs:
+"bin/assembler programs/filename"

+To run the compiled test programs:
+"bin/cpu programs/filename.inst"

 These are the instructions: